Facebook Pixel

 • Dairy, fried items, and sugary foods

-• Potatoes, bananas, and excessive grains
+• Potatoes, bananas, & excessive grains

 • Cold or iced beverages